Nick Jones (entrepreneur): Career

 After leaving school he joined the Trusthouse Forte training scheme in 1980.
 He spent eight years with the group, rising to marketing manager at Grosvenor House Hotel in Park Lane.
 In the 1980s, Jones created Over the Top, a small group of restaurants.

 He opened the Soho House Club above his Café Boheme restaurant in 1995.
 His current portfolio includes six London restaurants (Balham Kitchen & Bar, Barcelona, Boheme Kitchen and Bar, Café Boheme, Cecconi's and Electric Brasserie).

 The clubs include Soho House (London and New York), Babington House in Somerset, the Electric House and High Road House & Brasserie in London and Soho Farmhouse in Oxfordshire.

 The group has also developed the Cowshed spa and salon along with a line of Cowshed-branded hair and body products.

 In 1998 he acquired Babington House, which offered a private members' club and cinema.

 In that year, he was cautioned by police after eleven Polish illegal immigrants were found working at the hotel.
 The hotel has gained a strong celebrity following, hosting many notable weddings.

 In 2003, he opened Soho House New York (with 24 bedrooms, a cinema, bar, restaurant, Cowshed spa and private members' club), along with the Balham Kitchen & Bar and in early 2004 took over the daily operation of Mayfair restaurant Cecconi's which was reopened in late 2005 after a complete makeover.

 In 2016, Jones announced the launch of Soho Home, a version of his current venture which allowed guests to additionally purchase the furniture within the property they were staying in.
 The inspiration behind this new development simply came from requests by guests staying at Soho House venues for the vendors which their furnishings came from.
 As more and more items were manufactured in house, Jones made the call to sell them as products separately.

 Jones was appointed a Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to the hospitality industry.

 Personal life

-He has two children, Natasha (born 1994) and Oliver (born 1995), from his first marriage to Tania.
+He has two children, from his first marriage.
 He married his second wife, television presenter Kirsty Young at Babington House in September 1999, having met her there in 1998.
-The couple have two daughters, Freya (born February 2000) and Iona (born April 2006).
+The couple have two daughters.